josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/canvas_item_shader.md

 ## SDF functions

 There are a few additional functions implemented to sample an automatically generated Signed Distance Field texture.
-These functions available for the fragment() and light() functions of CanvasItem shaders.
-Custom functions may also use them as long as they called from supported functions.
+These functions are available in the `fragment()` and `light()` functions of CanvasItem shaders.
+Custom functions may also use them as long as they are called from supported functions.

 The signed distance field is generated from [LightOccluder2D](https://docs.godotengine.org/en/stable/classes/class_lightoccluder2d.html#class-lightoccluder2d) nodes present in the scene with the **SDF Collision** property enabled (which is the